Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/activities.md

 ## Indoor localization, 10 BLEs vs 1 Smartphone receiver

-*To be published soon, with detailed description*
+*To be published, with detailed description*

 ## Indoor localization, 5 BLEs vs 10 Bluetooth gateway receivers

-*To be published soon, with detailed description*
+*To be published, with detailed description*

 ---